BluFedora/blufedora.github.io/markdown/style_guide_2018.md

 ## Enums Naming Conventions

-- Enums should follow the same naming conventions as structs, but enum values should be in all capitals with a prefix.
+- Enums should follow the same naming conventions as structs / classes, but enum values should be in all capitals.
+  - A prefix for each enum value should be used in C but not C++.
 - The enum values should end in a "<enum_prefix>_MAX" format to denote the maximum value the enum has.
 This may be left off but is often useful for error checking and using it as a loop condition.
 - Enums in C++ should be "enum class" since they are more type safe and allow you to define the underlying datatype.